weinberg/SQLToy/README.md

 An in-memory SQL database written in Javascript for the purpose of explaining the relational model and SQL order of operations.

 ### Cool a new database!
-Is this a great database to use in production?
+I will deploy this to production!

+An excellent idea!
+Especially if you like downtime!

-Lord, no. Don't use this for anything except learning about how SQL processes a query.
+Don't use this for anything except learning about SQL.

 ### What operations are supported?

-Implementations of the following:
+Currently:

 - SELECT
 - FROM